-Name of proposed project: Cottage housing and pocket residential code amendments 2.
-Applicant: City of Spokane Planning & Development 3.
-City/State/Zip: Spokane, WA 99201 Phone: 509-625-6893 Agent or Primary Contact: Nathan Gwinn, Assistant Planner Address: Same as applicant City/State/Zip: Phone: Location of Project: Areas zoned for single-and two-family residential development in Spokane, WA Address: Section: Quarter: Township: Range: Tax Parcel Number(s) 4.
-Date checklist prepared: October 9, 2017 5.
-Agency requesting checklist: City of Spokane 6.
-Proposed timing or schedule (including phasing, if applicable): Adoption winter 2017-2018 7. a.
+- 1. Name of proposed project: Cottage housing and pocket residential code amendments - 2.
+Applicant: City of Spokane Planning & Development

+3. Address: 808 West Spokane Falls Bo ulevard City/State/Zip: Spokane, WA 99201 Phone: 509-625-68 93 Agent or Primary Contact: Nathan Gwinn, Assistant Planner Address: Same as applicant Phone: Location of Project: Areas zoned for single-and two-family residential development in Spokane, WA Address: Section: Quarter: Township: Range: Tax Parcel Number(s) 4.
+Date checklist prepar ed: October 9, 20)17 Agency requesting ch Proposed timing or so Adoption winter 201 7-2018

+- 7. a.
 Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.
 There are additional code amendments proposed.
-Following adoption, an additional amendment to standards in multifamily residential zones, affecting different locations, and another amendment to buildable areas in hillside developments. anecting different locations, and another amendment to buildable areas in miliside developments. b.
+Following adoption, an additional amendment to standards in multifamily residential zones, affecting different locations, and another amendment to buildable areas in hillside developments. - b.
 Do you own or have options on land nearby or adjacent to this proposal?
 If yes, explain.
-Yes, some land owned by the City of Spokane is zoned for residential use.
+Yes, some land owned by the City of Spokane is zoned for residential use. - 8.
+List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
+None that is directly related to this proposal.

-9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+- 9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.
-No. 10.
-List any government approvals or permits that will be needed for your proposal, if known.
-Individual projects would require conditional use, subdivision, and/or building permits following adoption.
-11 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+No. - List any government approvals or permits that will be needed for your proposal, if known.
+Individual projects would require conditional use, subdivision, and/or building permits following adoption. - 11.
+Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
-Code amend- ments to Cottage Housing for larger unit floor area, subdivision of internal units, slight increases in height and density, attention to standards for development perimeters, and to allow in RTF zone.
-Also, allow Pocket Residential (private access and new lots), and some smaller lots, in the RSF zone, with no changes to aggregate site density for those development tools, using limited design standard 2.
+Code amend-ments to Cottage Housing for larger unit floor area, subdivision of internal units, slight increases in height and density, attention to standards for development perimeters, and to allow in RTF zone.
+Also, allow Pocket Residential (private access and new lots), and some smaller lots, in the RSF zone, with no changes to aggregate site density for those development tools, using limited design standards. - 12.
 Location of the proposal: Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit application related to this checklist.
 Eligible sites are located in RA, RSF, and RTF zones in the city of Spokane.

-13. Does the proposed action lie within the Aquifer Sensitive Area (ASA)?
+Does the proposed action lie within the Aquifer Sensitive Area (ASA)?
 The General Sewer Service Area?
 The Priority Sewer Service Area?
 The City of Spokane?
 (See: Spokane County's ASA Overlay Zone Atlas for boundaries.)
 Yes, all of the above.